-- K1: Kayak as a team of 3 from orange cones to red buoy, collect 1 peg (50 points), then return kayak to start position, pulled up on the sand.
+- K1: Kayak as a team of 3 from orange cones to red buoy, collect 1 peg, then return kayak to start position, pulled up on the sand.
+Peg to be exchanged for three green balls.
 Maximum 2 pegs. - K2: Kayak as a team of 3 from orange cones around designated buoy to orange cone on the other side of Mason Bay.
 One person will disembark and collect 1 rogaining map from the container near the cone.
-Kayak back to start point (going around the buoy again) and pull kayak up onto shore.
-Show map to Coolamatong Leader to obtain a blank scorecard.
-Only one trip needed. - MB: Mountain bike ride along the gravel track to gate, collect 1 hair band (10 points).
+Kayak back to the starting point and pull the kayak up onto shore.
+Show map to Coolamatong Leader to obtain a blank punch card.
+Using the acquired map and punch card find the 6 different rogaining punches around the bay. - MB: Mountain bike ride along the sand track to gate, collect 1 green ball from a bag.
 Bikes must be returned to start point.
-Maximum 6 hair bands. - MC: Mountain Climb: One team member climbs the hill, holding the rope at all times.
-Collect 1 icy pole stick (12 points), climb down the hill backwards, holding the rope.
+Maximum 3 rides. - MC: Mountain Climb: One team member climbs the hill, holding the rope at all times.
+Collect 1 yellow ball, climb down the hill backwards, holding the rope.
 This can only be completed once by each team member.
 Only one person at a time climbing.
-Maximum 3 icy pole sticks. - RO: Rogaining use map and scorecard (collected from K2).
-Find as many checkpoints as possible within the overall race time limit.
+Maximum 3 climbs. - RO: Rogaining use map and scorecard (collected from K2).
+Find as many punches as possible.
 All team members must stay together throughout rogaining activity.
-You do not have to find all checkpoints to begin next event.
-Find as many checkpoints as possible.
+You do not have to find all the checkpoints to begin the next event.